 - Many shell hunters attest that the only way to ensure a "clean" shell is to boil it in water, and while this may be helpful for fresh finds that still may have residue along the edges, in most cases it is not necessary.
 In fact, a harsh boiling may even cause your Outer Banks shell to lose a bit of its color in the process.
 With this in mind, the best way to bring a newly found treasure home is to let it dry, shake out the sand, and simply pack it away in the suitcase.
 If nothing else, the faint salty aroma of your prized shell will simply serve as a reminder of a great Outer Banks vacation.

-- A local rule of thumb for shelling is to always bring two bugs: one for shells, and one for trash.
+- A local rule of thumb for shelling is to always bring two bags: one for shells, and one for trash.
 If you spend a couple extra moments scooping up passing bottle caps or plastic that you find along the beach in addition to the shells, chances are the Shell Gods will reward you later on with some incredible finds.

 Shelling is arguably one of the most popular activities on the Outer Banks, simply because it's an activity everyone can do, is completely free, and can be enjoyed on any stretch of shoreline on the ocean or soundside.